Below are just a few of our Keynote Speakers. We will be adding more speakers as soon as they are confirmed.

 Gary is an Aboriginal man, descended from the Dagoman people, whose lands the township of Katherine in the NT is situated.
 Gary is a former electrical contractor, whom later worked as a teacher and executive school principal of schools across the NT, both remote and urban contexts.
 Gary’s more recent roles have included Director of the former Centre for School Leadership, based at Charles Darwin University (CDU) in Darwin, and currently works as the Assistant Dean Aboriginal Education in the College of Education.
 Several schools under Gary’s leadership have won major awards in school development, and this work was used in the development of the national Accountability and Performance Improvement Framework for Australia’s schooling sector.

-PhD Thesis (University of Sydney):
+PhD Thesis (University of Sydney) and Conference Presentation:

-Indigeneity as a foundation for patterned Northern Territory remote Aboriginal student achievement within a stratified Western education system
+Indigeneity as a foundation for patterned Northern Territory remote Aboriginal student achievement within a stratified western education system.

 This study employed a Critical Race Theorist (CRT) counter-narrative to the nature of NT remote Aboriginal education policy dysfunction.
 Over the past decade, national testing in english and mathematics for primary and junior secondary education achievement reveals NT remote Aboriginal children having consistently under-performed on these tests at a much lower level than all other groups across Australia.
 This performance is situated within a broader and stratified education system, of which ongoing education reform attempts have failed to address.
 This entrenched pattern has NT remote Aboriginal students located at the bottom of this layering, underpinned by an Aboriginal racial identity as a defining characteristic.
 For NT remote Aboriginal families this layering is bound within a deepened embeddedness of racism and economic ordering that has relegated remote families to a life of socially constructed marginalisation, on their own lands.